-Much earlier in pregnancy, there are several drugs that can be given to effect separation of mother and fetus, inducing an abortion.
-Drugs used include but are not limited to:
+Much earlier in pregnancy, there are several drugs that can be given to bring about separation of mother and fetus, inducing an abortion.
+This has previously been called chemical or medical abortion.

-• Mifepristone (RU-486, Mifeprex): a progesterone receptor antagonist, and prevents the maternal decidual tissue from receiving signals from maternal progesterone elaboration.
+Drugs relevant to this category include mifepristone (RU-486 or Mifeprex), a progesterone receptor antagonist which prevents the maternal decidual tissue from signals from receiving maternal progesterone elaboration.
 This leads to a failure to supply the growing trophoblast, the major working organ of the embryo.
 The embryo dies of lack of nutrition and oxygen.
-By the AAPLOG definition, this medication acts as an abortifacient.
+By the AAPLOG definition, this medication acts to cause an abortion.
 There are, however, other indications for use of this medication (e.g. spontaneous miscarriage, hyperglycemia in Cushing syndrome) which do not carry the same problematic ethical concerns.

-• Misoprostol (Cytotec): a synthetic prostaglandin E1 analogue that induces uterine contractions.
+Misoprostol (Cytotec) is a synthetic prostaglandin E1 analogue that induces uterine contractions.
 It can be used alone to induce abortion or in combination with mifepristone.
 Misoprostol also has other indications at varying dosage regimens (e.g. incomplete miscarriage, cervical ripening, labor induction, postpartum hemorrhage, gastric ulcer prophylaxis); these indications do not have associated ethical concerns.

-It is important to note that both of the aforementioned medications can be used for ethically good or ethically bad indications.
+It is important to note that both aforementioned medications can be used for ethically good or ethically bad indications.
 The medications themselves are ethically neutral, but the circumstances surrounding their use may be problematic.
 AAPLOG encourages continued access to ethically appropriate utilization of these medications, under physician and pharmacist supervision.

-• Ulipristal (Ella): causes a dose-dependent decrease in endometrial thickness, even in doses pharmacologically similar to that used clinically for emergency contraception891011.
-Such changes in the endometrium lead to biological plausibility for iatrogenic embryo loss, although these changes take weeks for the human eye to appreciate12.
+Ulipristal (Ella) causes a dose-dependent decrease in endometrial thickness, even in doses pharmacologically similar to that used clinically for emergency contraception.3-6 Such changes in the endometrium lead to biological plausibility for iatrogenic embryo loss, although these changes take weeks for the human eye to appreciate.7

-Levonorgestrel (Plan B One Step, Next Choice, My Way): while levonorgestrel 1.5 mg once or 0.75 mg in two doses 12 hours apart has been hailed as the perfect emergency contraceptive that won't disturb an already-implanted pregnancy, there are concerns131415 that it may also act after fertilization and/or after implantation.
-Of note, levonorgestrel at other doses and in other vehicles may be used as a traditional contraceptive.
+Levonorgestrel (Plan B One Step, Next Choice, My Way) is levonorgestrel 1.5 mg once or 0.75 mg in two doses 12 hours apart.
+This has been hailed as the perfect emergency contraceptive that won't disturb an already-implanted pregnancy, but there are concerns8-10 that it may also act after fertilization and/or after implantation.
+Of note, levonorgestrel at other doses and in other vehicles may be used as a traditional contraceptive, which is different from abortion.
 As with ulipristal use, there is concern for biologically plausible embryo loss.

-All four drugs above act on maternal decidua and may alter implantation of an already active and separate human organism.
-Although the literature is yet unclear whether ulipristal and levonorgestrel can induce abortion at the doses utilized for emergency contraception, there is enough biological plausibility that it is reasonable for medical providers and faith-based
+All four of these drugs above act on maternal decidua and may alter implantation of an already active and separate human organism.
+Although the literature is yet unclear whether ulipristal and levonorgestrel can induce abortion at the doses utilized for emergency contraception, there is enough biological plausibility that it is reasonable for medical providers and faith-based institutions with conscientious objection to opt out of providing either or both.